-The Dakor Ranchodraiji Temple is famous in Gujarat owing to its mythical history.
-According to legend, Bodana was a strong and ardent worshipper of Lord Krishna in his previous life.
-He lived in Gokulam as a cowherd named Vijayanand.
-One day when all cowherds worshipped Lord Krishna, Vijayanand did not and the Lord came to him asking to perform the puja.
-Realising his friends was Krishna, Bodana and the Lord engaged in a holy battle of colours.
-Suddenly the Lord fell into a river and Vijayanand went after him.
-The Lord revealed his true colours to him and Vijayanand asked forgiveness.
-Lord Krishna pleased by this granted him a boon that after 4200 years he will appear at Gujarat with his present wife Sudha.
+Then Bodana and the Lord engaged in a holy battle of colours.
+But the Lord fell into a river and Vijayanand went after him.
+Then the Lord revealed himself and Vijayanand asked forgiveness.
+Lord Krishna then granted him a boon that after 4200 years he will appear at Gujarat with his present wife Sudha.

-It is said that Vijayanand would go to Dwarka to worship Lord Krishna once every six months and also took a basil plant (Tulsi) with him.
-He did this continuously until he was 72 years old.
+Vijayanand would go to Dwarka to worship Lord Krishna once every six months and also took a basil plant (Tulsi) with him until he was 72 years old.
 Lord Krishna pleased, asked him to bring a bullock-cart with him so that he would accompany him to Dakor.
 The priest of Dwarka asked why he had brought a bullock-cart.
 Bodana replied that he had come to take away Lord Krishna.
 At this they closed the Dwarka temple.
 That night Lord Krishna broke the wall of the garbha griha and asked Bodana to take him away.

 Significance of Ranchodraiji Temple Dakor

 The temple has a beautiful structure that bespeaks of traditionalism.
 It has an enlarged square complex.
 Its height is raised by 168 feet by 151 feet with 12 stone steps on each side.
 Surrounding it there is a serene spacious courtyard.
-On the banks of the Lake Gomathi is situated the temple main gate.
+The temple main gate is on the banks of the Lake Gomathi.

 Lord Ranchhodrai’s form is of Lord Vishnu with four arms.
 Lord Vishnu bears the conch, the lotus, the discus and the mace in his hands.
 The lower right arm is the posture of abhaya mudra which gives protection to all those who come to him.
-There is a lotus imprinted on the hand.
+There is an imprint of a lotus on the hand.
 His right hand is used to hold the flute.
-During festivals, the hands of the Lord are encased in gloves of gold embellished with gems.
+During festivals, the hands of the Lord in gloves of gold full of gems.
 It is one of the most ethnically significant temples of Gujarat.

 Ranchodraiji Temple Timings – Rituals and Poojas

-- There are in between this time 5 darshans- Mangalabhog, Balbhog, Srinagarbhog, Gwalbhog and Rajbhog.
-Artis are performed at regular intervals during these.
+There are in between this time 5 darshans- Mangalabhog, Balbhog, Srinagarbhog, Gwalbhog and Rajbhog.
+Artis take place at regular intervals during these.

 Festivals Celebrated at Ranchodraiji Temple Dakor

-- Annakoot is celebrated on the first day of the year.
+Annakoot is on the first day of the year.
 At this festival, the largest amount of sweets and food perparation are offered to Shri Ranchhodraiji.

 How to Reach Ranchodraiji Temple Dakor